Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/markdownFiles/Day1_Worksheet_LinuxAlignmentParsimony.md

 ![alt text](./images/HomeworkQuestion2.png  "Homework2")

-## Homework Question 3:
+## Homework Question 3: **CORRECTION: NOV 8TH 2019**
-Rerun through the worksheet using sa different different from the "Ruhfel_unaligned_fasta" folder.
+Rerun through the worksheet using a different gene file from the "Ruhfel_unaligned_fasta" folder.
 Do everything inside a new directory named, [YourLastName_GeneName].
+Note for Jacobs lab you will be infering a maximum likelihood phylogeny and baysian phylogeny using this same gene

 # About This Doucment
 This document was written in markdown and knitted into a PDF with Pandoc, using the following code.